Let’s Talk About the Novel Coronavirus

 Rest.
 Rest.
 Rest.
 Did we mention you should rest?

 Take over-the-counter pain meds, like acetaminophen (Tylenol) to combat the fever, joint pain, and headaches.
 There’s been controversy over the use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil), after French doctors observed worsening conditions in patients taking them with COVID-19.
 This is still anecdotal, meaning it hasn’t yet been investigated fully in a study, and WHO officials have said that it’s not yet clear if NSAIDs pose a substantial risk to all COVID-19 patients.
 To be safe, Tylenol might be preferable for now.

 Eat anti-inflammatory foods, like frozen fruits, vegetables, green leafy things; and take your normal medicine and multivitamin.
 You need to keep your body as robust as possible to fight this virus, and research has shown that a healthy diet can have a positive effect on overall well-being.

 Practice self-care.
 If you’re strong enough, meditate: It’s been shown to have many health benefits, including reduced blood pressure and decreased oxygen utilization.
 Many apps, including Calm and Headspace (which is offering some of its services free to people, including teachers and healthcare professionals), can help you with this.

 Don’t drink alcohol.
 It can tamp down your body’s ability to fight infection.

 You’ll likely do these things at home to help prevent overcrowding of hospitals if your case is mild or moderate.
 For many people, the symptoms eventually subside, and you get better without treatment.
-It can take time—up to two to three weeks to feel better.
+It can take time—up to two to three weeks (and, for some, longer) to feel better.